The Universal Askey-Wilson Algebra and DAHA of Type $(C_1^{\vee},C_1)$: A basis for the -vector space

-Take for example $t_0 X Y$.
+Take for example $t_0X Y$.
 The words $t_0X$ and $XY$ are forbidden.
-Therefore $t_0 XY$ can be reduced in two ways; we could evaluate $t_0 X$ first or we could evaluate $XY$ first.
-Either way, after a 3-step reduction we get the same resolution, which is
+Therefore $t_0XY$ can be reduced in two ways; we could evaluate $t_0X$ f\/irst or we could evaluate $XY$ f\/irst.
+Either way, after a~3-step reduction we get the same resolution, which is

-Therefore the ambiguity $t_0 X Y$ is resolvable.
+Therefore the ambiguity $t_0X Y$ is resolvable.
 The other ambiguities listed above are similarly shown to be resolvable.
 Their resolutions are displayed in the tables below.